$a_{1}$ meson-nucleon coupling constant at finite temperature from the soft-wall AdS/QCD model: Bulk Vacuum expectation value of scalar meson field

 where

-where $a=\sqrt{N_c}/(2\pi)$ $(N_c=3)$ is the normalization parameter \cite{27}.
-According to dictionary of the bulk/boundary correspondence, the parameters $M_{q}$ and $\Sigma$ are identified with the $u,d$ quark mass matrix and with the chiral condensate $\Sigma=<0|\bar{q}q|0> $ correspondingly.
-For the finite temperature case in the solution (\ref{4.4}) the quark condensate depends on temperature and the $z$ coordinate should be replaced by the tortoise one.
-Then in the solution (\ref{4.4}) a replacement $\Sigma\rightarrow \Sigma(T)$ will be done and it accepts a form:
+where $a=\sqrt{N_c}/(2\pi)$ $(N_c=3)$ is the normalization parameter \cite{30,31,32}.According to the bulk/boundary correspondence dictionary, the parameters $M_{q}$ and $\Sigma$ are identified with the $u, d$ quark mass matrix and with the chiral condensate $\Sigma=<0|\bar{q}q|0> $ correspondingly.
+For the finite temperature case, the quark condensate in the solution (\ref{4.4}) depends on temperature and, the $z$ coordinate should be replaced by the tortoise one in it.
+Then, in the solution (\ref{4.4}) the replacement $\Sigma\rightarrow \Sigma(T)$ will be done and it accepts a form:

-Temperature dependence of the quark condensate was defined in \cite{31} using two-loop chiral perturbation theory at finite temperature in the following:
+In the Ref. \cite{36} an explicit form of the temperature dependence of the quark condensate $\Sigma(T)$ was defined using two-loop chiral perturbation theory at finite temperature in the following:

 where $N_{f}$ is the number of quark flavor and $F$ is the decay constant.
-The dilaton field $\phi(r)$ is responsible for the dynamical broken of the chiral symmetry in AdS/QCD.
-The chiral condensate formed as a result of this symmetry break in the boundary QCD.
-Both constants have dependence only on temperature, so, in Refs. \cite{14,15,16} authors suppose that the temperature dependence of the $\Sigma(T)$ quark condensate should be the same as the temperature dependence of the dilaton parameter $K^2(T)$:
+The dilaton field $\phi(r)$ is responsible for the dynamical breaking of the chiral symmetry in AdS/QCD.
+The chiral condensate formed as a result of this symmetry breaking in the boundary QCD.
+Both constants have dependence only on temperature, so, in Refs. \cite{15,16,17} authors supposed that the temperature dependence of the $\Sigma(T)$ quark condensate should be the same as the temperature dependence of the dilaton parameter $K^2(T)$:

 In addition, it was conjectured that known zero-temperature relation between the quantities quark condensate $\Sigma$, number of flavors $N_f$, condensate parameter $B$ and the pseudo-scalar meson decay constant $F$ in the chiral limit